vinc/vinc.cc/source/index.html.md

 vacations in the forests and mountains of Europe wasn't enough, so I moved almost full time into the wild.

-For the last year or so, I've been living in remote places of New Zealand and Australia, working from time to time when I have some network connectivity and a charged battery.
+For the past two years or so, I've been living in remote places of Aotearoa, Samoa and Australia, working from time to time when I have enough network connectivity and a charged battery.
 So far I'm really enjoying this lifestyle and the hope it give me when I meet remarkable people living out of the grid in sustainable communities.

 I'll probably keep exploring the last wild areas of our planet for a while and settle down somewhere in Europe after that, but I'm available for freelance remote work as a full stack web developer.
 If you have an interesting and meaningful project in JavaScript, Ruby or Rust, I'd love to hear about it.

 ## Contact